-When the equipment includes airborne software

-Unless otherwise stated in paragraph 3.1.3 of the specific ETSO, one acceptable means of compliance for the development of the airborne software is outlined in the latest revision of AMC 20-115 on software considerations in Airborne Systems and Equipment Certification.
+When the ETSO article includes airborne software, unless otherwise stated in paragraph 3.1.3 of the specific ETSO, one acceptable means of compliance for the development of the airborne software is outlined in the latest revision of AMC 20-115 entitled Software Considerations in Airborne Systems and Equipment Certification.

-Software level also called Item Development Assurance Level (IDAL) may be determined by using the guidance proposed in section 2.4.
+The software level, also known as 'item development assurance level' (IDAL) may be determined by using the guidance proposed in Section 2.4.
 The applicant must declare the software level(s) to which the software has been developed and verified.